-No type of dog comes without some challenge.
 A little dog can be as much of a handful as any other dog.
-Small dogs make up for their size with huge personalities, which means they will benefit from a special approach to training.
-Also, don't let the small size fool you: little dogs still need plenty of exercise and activities.
+Small dogs make up for their size with huge personalities, which means they will benefit from a special approach to training, and don't forget plenty of exercise and activities.

 01 of 10